barefootwriter/KPU/IDEA/dev/outcomes.md

 Skill
 -----

+### Self-awareness

+* Developing a path of self-assessment, self-regulation, and self-reflection.
+* Following the search for knowledge and meaningful answers.
+* Finding useful solutions to complex problems.
+* Developing the creative imagination.
 * Thinking for oneself.

-* Creating effective questions and pursuing meaningful answers.
-* Finding useful solutions to complex problems.
-* Following the search for knowledge.
+### Empathy

+* Opening oneself to empathy and compassion.
 * Communicating effectively in speech, listening, and performing.
 * Building trust and a culture of collaboration.
-* Attending to self-regulation.
-* Opening oneself to empathy and compassion.
 * Giving and receiving feedback.
 * Embracing and resolving conflicts.

-* Developing the imagination.
-* Following the creative process.
-* Developing a path of self-assessment, self-reflection, and self-awareness.
+### Character

 * Engaging in the process of mentorship.
 * Joining and contributing to communities.
 * Demonstrating ethical practices.